ivaivalous/cfollow/README.md

 cfollow
 =======

+(NOTE: This repository was used for my diplome thesis.
+Data on wiki pages may be out of date.
+Someday I might fix it and make something out of this project.
+In the meanwhile, you can do whatever you want with it.)

 Cfollow is a vehicle tracking solution created with the idea to aid finding of stolen vehicles.

 Cfollow consists of three main parts.